Harshal96/alarm-clock/README.md

 A simple alarm clock - extremely user friendly - has no snooze button - you have to walk away to turn it off forcing you to wake up.

-It was, is and always will be free of ads.
+It was, is, and always will be free of ads.

 ## Inspiration

-It was the year 2020, home was the new world, a random survey indicated 69% of the world (excluding me) didn't wake with the first alarm.
+It was the year 2020, the home was the new world, a random survey indicated 69% of the world (excluding me) didn't wake with the first alarm.

 ## How to begin?

-For now, me along with a couple of crazy talented friends are looking for more contributors to work on this project.
+For now, I along with a couple of crazy talented friends are looking for more contributors to work on this project.

+We are open to any radical idea.
+Join the discussion [here](https://join.slack.com/t/summer-projects-co/shared_invite/zt-etacd3s4-LjNeRGrrYNpEZtuW6wgp2Q).

 * Are you a backend developer?
-You can help us build a robust backend.
+Help us build a robust backend.
 * Are you a frontend developer?
-You can help us build a sleek UI.
+Help us build a sleek UI.
 * Are you a designer?
-Turn your wildest imaginations to reality.
+Turn your wildest imaginations into reality.

 ## What is the goal?